India's crematorium workers bear the burden of COVID crisis | DW | 18.05.2021

 The crematorium workers tell the patient's family that they should follow the government guidelines, but they are pushed away by the deceased's family.

 "We try our best to follow all government guidelines.
 But if the patient's family hits us or threatens us, there's not much that we can do.
-We are just 5 people up against 20 to 30 people," says one worker, who didn't wish to be named.
+We are just five people up against 20 to 30 people," says one worker, who didn't want to be named.

 Arvind says that there have been many instances when they have cremated the body, and several days later, they are informed that the deceased had COVID.